Most of the house paints contain a material which is known as pigment.

 PVC and CPVC are two different numbers and are not the same.

-Critical pigment volume concentration (or CPVC) is generally defined as a point at which there is enough binders present within a paint to cover each extender particle with a thin layer.
+Critical pigment volume concentration (or CPVC) is generally defined as a point at which there are enough binders present within a paint to cover each extender particle with a thin layer.

 This should also be efficient to fill in all the voids between the extender particles.

 In general, if the CPVC number is higher than the PVC number, the coating will have more resin than pigments.

 Due to this excess resin, paint produces high level of gloss.